Purpura fulminans

 Purpura fulminans is an acute, often fatal, thrombotic disorder which manifests as blood spots, bruising and discolouration of the skin resulting from coagulation in small blood vessels within the skin and rapidly leads to skin necrosis and disseminated intravascular coagulation.

 Causes

 Purpura fulminans is caused by defects in the protein C anticoagulant pathway.
 Identification of the cause of purpura fulminans often depends on the patient's age and circumstances of presentation.

 Congenital protein C deficiency

-Congenital (inherited) defects in protein C activity are autosomal dominant and may be partial or severe loss of function.
+Congenital (inherited) defects in protein C activity are autosomal dominant and may consist of partial or severe loss of function.
 Hundreds of natural mutations of the protein C gene (PROC) have been identified.

 Acquired protein C deficiency

 Acquired protein C deficiency is caused by either depletion of available protein C in plasma or decreased protein C synthesis (caused by administration of vitamin K antagonists, severe liver failure or complications of prematurity).

 Severe acute sepsis

-Purpura fulminans is a presenting feature of severe acute sepsis, such as Neisseria meningitidis, Streptococcus pneumoniae, Group A and B Streptococci, and less commonly with Haemophilus influenzae, Staphylococcus aureus, Capnocytophaga canimorsus or Plasmodium falciparum (malaria) infections, particularly in individuals with asplenia.
+Purpura fulminans is a presenting feature of severe acute sepsis, including cases caused by Neisseria meningitidis, Streptococcus pneumoniae and Group A or B streptococcal infections, and less commonly with Haemophilus influenzae, Staphylococcus aureus, Capnocytophaga canimorsus or Plasmodium falciparum (malaria) infections, particularly in individuals with asplenia.